NicholasMurray/javascript-accessibility-podcast/README.md

    - #### Text size on OS can be increased  - MacOS, Windows, iOS, Android
 11. What guidelines are available for the developers and designers?
  * Nicholas
     - WCAG - Web Content Accessibility Guidelines - https://www.w3.org/WAI/standards-guidelines/wcag/
+    - WAI ARAI Practices - Web Accessibility Initiative - Accessible Rich Internet Applications - https://www.w3.org/TR/wai-aria-practices/example
 12. Accessibility can’t fall on one person’s shoulders.
 It’s a collective involvement throughout your organisation and projects.
 Do you agree?
  * Nicholas, Gareth